RienNeVaPlus/console2/README.md

 ***

 #### ``console.time({String} [label], {Boolean} [reset])``
-Very useful stopwatch that shows the elapsed time in a readable format (ms + years, months, days...).
+Useful stopwatch that shows the elapsed time in a readable format (ms + years, months, days...).
 **When called twice, the time in between the two calls is also measured & displayed!**

 ```javascript